The Benefits of Working Small With a Big Brush

 American Watercolor Weekly is not affiliated with American Watercolor Society

 “There are so many benefits from working small!” says Tiffanie Mang.
 “I make all my students do it.
-Working small AND working with a big brush really forces you to simplify, which is the NUMBER 1 thing I tell my students to do.
+Working small — 4 x 5 inches or even smaller — AND working with a big brush really forces you to simplify, which is the NUMBER 1 thing I tell my students to do.
 Since you cannot fiddle with detail, you are forced to rely on well designed shapes to form a cohesive painting.
 Readability and unity is the goal, not detail.

 “It is also a great challenge to work small, and who doesn’t love a challenge?
 For plein air when you are on a time restraint, it can be very beneficial to jot down quick color notes on a small area.
 It is also good to throw your brain off course and challenge it with exercises it is not used to, because I guarantee that when you go back to painting bigger, you will discover new realizations and concepts to apply to your bigger paintings that you didn’t find before.”